-In FY 2019, the MPO staff will conduct the following activities:
+In FY 2020, the MPO staff will conduct the following activities:

-- Monitor and coordinate efforts with KYTC, local and other important partners/stakeholders through regular meetings, communication and correspondence. - Monitor, interpret and provide traffic counts to stakeholders and the public. - Collect and interpret data on bicycle, pedestrian and transit usage and rates. - Monitor, interpret and provide Highway Performance Monitoring System (HPMS) data and highway adequacy rating system data to stakeholders and the public. - Monitor laws, ordinances, regulations, community values, and best planning practices. - Maintain, update and interpret relevant Geographic Information System (GIS) data including transportation networks, land use patterns, census and other demographic information. - Monitor transportation policy, literature, legislation and best design practices. - Monitor and assess the safety and security of the transportation system by reviewing crash data and by coordinating with various emergency, public safety and other relevant agencies.
+- Monitor and coordinate efforts with KYTC, local and other important partners/stakeholders through regular meetings, communication and correspondence. - Monitor, interpret and provide counts and other available traffic data to stakeholders and the public. - Evaluate, interpret, and communicate data on bicycle, pedestrian and transit usage and rates to stakeholders as needed. - Monitor, interpret and provide Highway Performance Monitoring System (HPMS) data and highway adequacy rating system data to stakeholders and the public. - Monitor laws, ordinances, regulations, community values, and best planning practices. - Maintain, update and interpret relevant Geographic Information System (GIS) data including modal transportation networks, land use patterns, census and other demographic information. - Monitor transportation policy, literature, legislation and best design practices. - Monitor and assess the safety and security of the transportation system by reviewing crash and incident data and by coordinating with various emergency, public safety and other relevant agencies.

-- 1. Up-to-date GIS databases of transportation systems, land use, census and crash data. > On-going - 2.
-Records of meetings and correspondence with partners, stakeholders, and public documented in the LFUCG Monthly and MPO Quarterly Reports. > On-going - 3.
-Traffic count information provided to various customers documented in the LFUCG Monthly Reports and MPO Quarterly Reports. > Monthly and quarterly
+- o Up-to-date GIS layers and data of transportation systems, land use, census and crash data. - Records of meetings and correspondence with partners/stakeholders documented in the LFUCG Monthly and MPO Quarterly Reports. - Traffic count and other information provided to various customers documented in the LFUCG Monthly Reports and MPO Quarterly Reports.